keymapperorg/KeyMapper/README.md

 - 2nd digit: minor releases.
 Incremented when a new feature or a few are added.
 - 3rd digit: patches.
 Incrememtend after a hotfix or bug fix.

-Additional labels can be used as suffixes. e.g "alpha".
+Additional labels can be used as a suffix. e.g "alpha".